VISER: Visually-Informed System for Enhanced Robustness in Open-Set Iris Presentation Attack Detection: Conclusion

 \section{Conclusion}

-This paper proposes VISER, a methodology for open-set iris PAD detection leveraging different methods and forms of saliency, including two distinct human saliency forms, for saliency-guided training.
-In our study, we compared the performance of these methods in AUROC and APCER at BPCER 1\% against a D-NetPAD cross entropy baseline and reported on the improvement, or absence of, on this baseline.
-Our findings indicate that the best performing variant was De-noised Initial ET heatmaps with an average AUROC improvement of \textbf{0.0608} and an APCER at BPCER 1\% improvement of \textbf{0.1063} over D-NetPAD indicating there is an noticeable performance improvement from de-noising eye tracking maps prior to saliency-guided training.
-The remaining eye tracking methods also showed noticeable improvements over D-NetPAD in both metrics whereas the majority of the other methods failed to make an impact.
-Neither the hand annotations, nor the segmentation masks, were able to improve over D-NetPAD in APCER at BPCER 1\% and only the Equal Entropy hand annotations were able to marginally improve AUROC.
-Finally, we evaluated DINOv2 with three different classification methods inspired by prior work in closed set evaluations.
-Our results show that while DINOv2 + SVM-RBF showed an AUROC improvement of \textbf{0.0485}, the other two methods, LogReg and SVM-Linear, failed to improve the baseline AUROC.
-In APCER at BPCER 1\%, only LogReg made a marginal improvement over D-NetPAD while SVM-Linear and SVM-RBF failed to improve.
-We reported in our observations and limitations that we cannot truly guarantee open-set testing for DINOv2 models since we do not know its training data but that its performance increases largely occur on one attack type.
+In this study, we compared the performance of methods and forms of saliency, including two distinct human saliency forms, for saliency-guided training in the iris PAD task.
+Specifcially, we made comparisons of APCER at BPCER 1\% against a DenseNet121 cross entropy baseline and reported on the improvement, or absence of, on this baseline.
+Our findings indicate that the best performing variant was De-noised Initial ET heatmaps with the best mean pooled AP/BPCER 1\% of \textbf{0.6765} and significantly improving performance on 4 out of the 7 attack types without significantly decreasing performance on the others.
+The remaining eye tracking methods also showed noticeable improvements with all variants surpassing the mean pooled AP/BPCER 1\% of all other tested configurations including the XENT baseline.
+Conversely, the majority of the other methods failed to make an impact as neither the hand annotations, nor the segmentation masks, were able to improve over the baseline.
+Finally, we evaluated three foundation models, DINOv2-Large, DINOv3, and SigLIP2, each with three different classification methods inspired by prior work in closed set evaluations.
+Our results show that while some configurations of SigLIP2 and DINOv3 made significant improvements over the baseline, they also actively harmed the baseline in other attack types and ultimately did not exceed the performance of the eye tracking-based methods im mean pooled AP/BPCER 1\%.
+We reported in our observations and limitations that we cannot truly guarantee open-set testing for foundation models since we do not know what data they are trained on but that their performance increases largely occur on a few attack types and operate in a "High- Risk, High-Reward" paradigm.
 Finally we discuss some limitations and discussed ways for future researchers to adapt this work.
 To facilitate follow up research efforts, the source codes, model weights, and saliency maps are offered along with this paper.